pa1tech/incred_file_share/README.md

 # ftpServer
- FTP Server for Windows 10 made using pyftpdlib and pyinstaller
+- FTP Server for Windows 10 made using pyftpdlib and pyinstaller
+- Makes file sharing across devices over a local network as easy as browsing a URL
+- No Python installation required on the user computer

 ## [Click here to download the app](https://github.com/pa1tech/ftpServer/blob/master/FTP_Server.zip?raw=true)
  Run the executable in the folder which you would like to share via FTP